-If you spot a person in Kolkata dressed in an East meets West bohemian style, you will at once know that they have been shopping at the Sudder Street, Kolkata Shopping Market.
+If you spot a person in Kolkata dressed in an East meets West bohemian style, you will at once know that they have been shopping at the Sudder Street.
+This is a Kolkata Shopping Market.
 Sudder Street is the lane opposite to the Free School Street Fire Brigade that stretches till the gates of the Indian Museum in Kolkata.

 Home to Young Westerners

 Sudder Street is the paradise for backpackers.
-In the ‘60s and ‘70s when the hippie movement was at its peak, this area was home to young westerners who came in search of spiritual meaning.
-Though the movement has long faded, the traces of hippie fashion remain & can be seen in the products sold here.
+In the ‘60s and ‘70s when the hippie movement was at its peak, this area was home to young westerners.
+As a matter of fact, they had come in search of spiritual meaning.
+Though the movement has long faded, the traces of hippie fashion remain.
+In other words it can be seen in the products sold here.

-This area has a cosmopolitan ambience.
-The are a number of cheap hotels and several foreign currency exchange kiosks and travel agencies.
-It is a popular lodging option for foreigners, especially students visiting Kolkata.
-These services are provided by people from varied ethnic,social, economic and religious backgrounds.
-This makes this area a very colorful cultural hub which is a unlike the rest of the city.
+Above all, this area has a cosmopolitan ambience.
+There are a number of cheap hotels and several foreign currency exchange kiosks .
+In addition there are several travel agencies.
+Further, it is a popular lodging option for foreigners, especially students visiting Kolkata.
+The services are provided by people from varied ethnic, social, economic and religious backgrounds.
+This makes this area a very colorful cultural hub.
+For instance, it is unlike the rest of the city.

-Whenever you plan to visit this Kolkata Shopping Market, we suggest that you plan a day’s outing as other than shopping, there is a lot to do and plenty to explore.
+Whenever you plan to visit this Kolkata Shopping Market, we suggest that you plan a day’s outing.
+In other words, other than shopping, there is a lot to do and plenty to explore.

 What to do at 11:00 AM